mamarybu/jito_test/README.md

 ---

-## 3. Key Screens — Two User Flows
+## 3. Core User Flows

-Seven screens at true iPhone size (375×812), built entirely from the design system above, connected on one canvas with labeled navigation arrows:
+The MVP focuses only on the two main user journeys required for the task.

-- **Flow 1 — Calculate Calories:** Home / Dashboard → Add Food → Product Detail → Food Diary
+**Flow 1 — Track Food**
+Home → Add Food → Product Detail → Food Diary

+Users can understand their daily calorie and macro progress, find or scan food, adjust portions and add products to their diary.

-- **Flow 2 — Find a Recipe:** Recipe Discovery → Recipe Filters → Recipe Detail
+**Flow 2 — Find a Recipe**
+Recipe Discovery → Filters → Recipe Detail

-The screens went through two rounds of revision. **v2** applied Jakob Nielsen's ten usability heuristics across the board — clearer portion and calorie information, stronger visual hierarchy, unambiguous icons, consistent terminology and button states, and previously-missing loading, empty, error, success, and undo states. **v3** followed with a narrower, targeted pass on top of that: consumed/goal macro labels instead of bare numbers, a smaller Quick Add control, per-item macros wherever calories are shown, a decluttered Food Diary, search and a favorites toggle added to Recipe Discovery, right-sized filter controls, a cleaner calorie block and checkable steps on Recipe Detail, and the standalone Saved Recipes screen folded into Recipe Discovery's in-context favorites instead of a separate tab.
-Every screen carries a short change log tagged to the heuristic it addresses.
+Users can explore recipes based on their remaining calorie budget, filter them by dietary preferences and available ingredients, save favorites and follow cooking steps.

+These screens should be treated as the foundation of a product rather than a complete production-ready application.

 ![Key screens preview](./key-screens.png)

 ---

+## UX Iteration

+The first version was reviewed against Jakob Nielsen's usability heuristics and then refined through a focused UX pass.

+The main improvements included clearer consumed-vs-goal nutrition values, more compact actions, visible macros on food and recipe cards, simplified navigation, recipe search and favorites, better filters, and checkable cooking steps.

+The goal was not to redesign the concept, but to remove unnecessary friction from the two main flows.

+---

 ## Process & Prompts

-This case study was built through an iterative, AI-native workflow — every deliverable started as a written prompt.
-Add your prompt history for each stage below.

-**Branding & Visual Identity**
+Claude Code was used throughout the project as an active design tool rather than only for final execution.

+The workflow followed a simple cycle:

+**Explore → Generate → Review → Identify UX issues → Refine**

+The prompt history below documents the main iterations used to develop the brand, design system and final screens.

 ```
 1/I'm designing a mobile app called a calorie & nutrition calculator (working name TBD — propose 3 short, memorable name options as part of this).
 Two core user stories it must support: 1) Calculate the calories in a dish or a specific food product.
 2) Find a recipe that suits the user's diet and remaining calorie budget.
 Create 3 distinct branding / stylescape directions for this app.
 For each direction show, on its own artboard: - A proposed app name + one-line personality statement - A color palette with 5-6 named hex swatches (primary, secondary/accent, background, surface, text, one semantic color) - Typography: a heading + body font pairing rendered as real type specimens - App icon concept - 2-3 sample UI fragments in that style (a button, a stat chip showing "420 kcal", a small card) - A short rationale for why it fits a nutrition/calorie-tracking app Keep the 3 directions genuinely different — avoid generic "healthy app" clichés (mint green + white, cream + terracotta).
 All text in English.